How to Clean a Bird Bath Without Scrubbing

 - Black plastic trash bag

-The first step in cleaning a very dirty bird bath is to get rid of the contaminated water.
-This water is often filled with organic material such as feces, algae and dirt, and it is safe for watering nearby flowers or plants.
-Dump the water out in an area where it will be recycled to help the rest of your garden, but treat the basin of your bird bath carefully to avoid damage.
-If the basin of your bath does not detach, simply tip or tilt the pedestal carefully to drain the water onto nearby... plants or grass.
+Remove the contaminated water.
+Though this water is often filled with organic material such as feces, algae, and dirt, it is still safe for watering nearby flowers, so dump the water out in an area where it will be recycled to help the rest of your garden.
+If the basin of your bath does not detach, simply tip or tilt the pedestal carefully to drain the water onto nearby plants or grass.

 Rinse the Basin

-Using the pressure setting on your hose nozzle, rinse the bird bath for 10-15 seconds to remove any stuck on debris, feces or loose dirt.
+Using the highest pressure setting on your hose nozzle, rinse the bird bath for 10 to 15 seconds to remove any stuck-on debris, feces, or loose dirt.
 You may not see much change from this rinse, but removing surface material will help the bath be cleaned more thoroughly.
-If your bird bath has a textured basin, be sure to tilt your hose at different angles to get in every space.
+If your bird bath has a textured basin, tilt your hose at different angles to get into every nook and cranny.

 Refill the Basin

-Carefully add a generous cupful of bleach to the water, taking care not to spill the bleach onto nearby plants or grass, and avoiding splashes onto clothing or nearby fabrics.
+Carefully add a generous cupful of bleach to the water, taking care not to spill onto nearby plants or grass, and avoid splashing onto clothing or nearby fabrics.
 When adding the bleach, pour it slowly around the entire surface of the basin to mix it thoroughly with the water.
 If desired, use a stick or twig to mix the bleach with the water.

 Cover the Basin

-Cover the entire bird bath basin with your black plastic trash bag.
+Cover the entire basin with your black plastic trash bag.
 This will keep the birds away so they do not drink or bathe in the chemically treated water, and the black color will absorb solar radiation to heat the water and clean the bath more quickly.
-Pull the bag thoroughly over the basin and down the pedestal so it will not blow away in a breeze.
-If you are cleaning a ground bath, weight the bag down along the edges to keep it in place.
+Pull the bag completely over the basin and down the pedestal so it will not blow away in a breeze.
+If you are cleaning a ground bath, weigh the bag down along the edges to keep it in place.

 Remove the Trash Bag

 When you remove the trash bag after letting the bleach water soak, your bird bath will look like new.
 If there are still remains of algae or scum in the basin, replace the trash bag and let it soak longer.
-Otherwise, discard the trash bag or save it for reuse—the same bag can be used every time you need to clean your bird bath.
+Otherwise, discard the bag or save it for reuse—the same bag can be used every time you need to clean your birdbath.

-After dumping out the bleach water, use the pressure setting on your hose to thoroughly rinse the bath.
-A rinse cycle of at least 1-2 minutes is recommended to dilute any remaining traces of bleach and make the basin safe for drinking and bathing.
-As before, tilt the angle of your hose to ensure you get into every nook, cranny and crease of the basin so every part of the surface is thoroughly rinsed, and take care to protect delicate surfaces.
+Using the pressure setting on your hose, thoroughly rinse the empty bath.
+A rinse cycle of at least one to two minutes is recommended to dilute any remaining traces of bleach and make the basin safe for drinking and bathing.
+As before, tilt the angle of your hose to ensure you get into every nook, cranny, and crease of the basin so every part of the surface is thoroughly rinsed while taking care to protect delicate surfaces.

-If you aren't sure when the basin is properly... rinsed, stop and sniff the bath's surface.
+If you aren't sure when the basin is properly rinsed of bleach, stop and sniff the bath's surface.
 If it smells strongly of chlorine, more rinsing is necessary.
 A faint chlorine scent is acceptable, but it should not smell as strongly as a pool would.
-At this point, too much rinsing is better than too little - err on the side of extra rinsing rather than not enough, or the water may be contaminated.Continue to 9 of 10 below.
+At this point, too much rinsing is better than too little.

 Refill your freshly cleaned bird bath with cool, clear water for the birds to enjoy.
-Properly filled, a bird bath should have a depth no greater than 1-2 inches so birds can easily drink and bathe.
-If your basin is too deep, consider adding large, flat stones to give birds a shallower area to use.
-You can also attach a dripper, mister or bubbler to attract more birds.
+When properly filled, a bird bath should have a depth no greater than 1 to 2 inches of water so birds can easily drink and bathe.
+If your basin is too deep, consider adding large, flat stones on the bottom of the basin to give birds a shallower area to use.
+You can also attach a dripper, mister, or bubbler to attract more birds.

-Voila!
-Your bird bath is clean and safe for the birds, without using any scrub brushes or elbow grease.
-With the bleach treatment,... the bath will remain clean for several days.
-You can keep it clean even longer by draining, pressure rinsing and refilling the bath daily before it will need another thorough cleaning.
+You can keep it clean even longer by draining, pressure rinsing, and refilling the bath daily before it needs another thorough cleaning.